 As we look toward uncertain futures, amidst an increasingly uncertain present, local communities can play a major role in resilience and adaptation.
 In December 2019, Seeding our Future’s founder, Alan Heeks, set up an open meeting in his hometown, Bridport, inviting local organisations and individuals to explore how this community of 15,000 people in West Dorset could adapt to the growing impacts of climate change.
 This section of the website shares information from this initiative, which will hopefully be of use to other communities in the U.K. and beyond.

-A report on the briefings and discussions at the December 3 meeting.
+To view a write up on the briefings and discussion at the December meeting, click here

 To sign up to our mailing list for updates on our local projects and events, click here.